Proactive Retention: Why it's a Game-Changer for an Insurance Agency

 Proactively asking them what they appreciate about your agency and what they would improve enables you to make changes that your customers actually want to see!

-You can take the guesswork out of your agency and do exactly what will make your customers happy.
+You can take the guesswork out of the equation and do exactly what will make your customers happy.

 Increase Your Perceived Value

-The value of insurance is hard to fully understand unless you’ve experienced an accident or a loss.
+The value of insurance is hard to fully comprehend unless you’ve experienced an accident or a loss.

 This is one of the main reasons you need to proactively reach out to enhance the customer experience by adding value.